Xerish Storehouse

 Sustains the Kingdom

-The Joseph Principle: 20% of Xerish SPC net profit flows quarterly through Storehouse to Kingdom causes — church planting, missionary support, ministry grants, and emerging Kingdom work.
-Written into the SPC charter under RCW 23B.25.
+The Joseph Principle: 20% of Xerish SPC net profit flows quarterly through the Storehouse to Kingdom causes.
+A charter covenant of the SPC under RCW 23B.25.

 The Joseph Principle

-In Genesis 41, Joseph stored twenty percent of seven good years’ harvest.
-When the famine came, it sustained Egypt and the surrounding nations.
-Xerish takes the number literally — 20% of Xerish SPC net profit, transferred quarterly to Storehouse, allocated by the Storehouse Board to Kingdom causes under the F.I.G.S.
+In Genesis 41, Joseph stored a fifth of seven good years’ harvest.
+When the famine came, it sustained a nation.
+Xerish takes the number literally — 20% of Xerish SPC net profit, transferred quarterly to the Storehouse, to be allocated by the Storehouse Board to Kingdom causes under the F.I.G.S.
 Recipient Vetting Policy.
-Committed under the Xerish SPC social-purpose charter pursuant to Washington’s Social Purpose Corporation Act (RCW 23B.25).
+Committed under the Xerish SPC social-purpose charter (RCW 23B.25).

-Once transferred, the Storehouse Board allocates funds to Kingdom causes across the four destinations below.
+Once transferred, the Storehouse Board — to be seated before the first disbursement — allocates funds across the four destinations below.
 Every dollar reaches an organization — none is retained by Xerish SPC.
 Recipients are named each quarter on the Transparency page.

 When it begins

 The first transfer follows the first profitable SPC quarter.
-Until then the ledger reads as em-dashes — we would rather publish nothing than publish a speculative number.
+Until then the Transparency page shows the launch-readiness structure; live figures begin after the first quarter close — we would rather publish nothing than publish a speculative number.

 20%